-The EU Prize for Journalism, which was launched in 2012 by the EU Delegation, is the first of its kind in Georgia, which recognises works that have contributed to promoting a better understanding of the values of the European Union and reflect high standards of journalistic ethics and professionalism.
+The ‘EU Prize for Journalism’ was launched in 2012 by the EU Delegation and is the first of its kind in Georgia.
+The prize recognises works which have contributed to promoting a better understanding of the values of the European Union and reflect high standards of journalistic ethics and professionalism.

 The EUMM ‘Special Prize for Peace Journalism’ is one of the most important categories within the prizes awarded in the overall ‘EU Prize for Journalism’.
 This is the fifth consecutive year of the award.
 The term ‘peace journalism’ encompasses best practices of journalism and is awarded to the best conflict-sensitive journalistic work, contributing to confidence building and peace in the context of armed conflicts in Georgia.

 The EUMM seeks to promote professional integrity, fair, ethical, balanced and prejudice free reporting in the region.
 The EUMM partner in this award is the Institute for War and Peace Reporting (IWPR), based in Tbilisi.
 Both work closely and tirelessly in their efforts to attain these important standards.
 Previous winners have been:

 This year’s winner is Nino Gogua with her piece titled “Georgians in Gali – Foreigners in their own Land” (oc-media.org) published by Open Caucasus Media.
 As part of her prize, she will be given an exciting opportunity to participate in a one-month fellowship at the headquarters of the IWPR in London.
 This is a prestigious award with potential opportunities for the winner.
 The fellowship can also change perspectives and thematic awareness on conflicts and the impact on peoples’ lives.